 "Special categories" of particularly sensitive personal information, such as information about your health, racial or ethnic origin, sexual orientation or trade union membership, require higher levels of protection.
 We need to have further justification for collecting, storing and using this type of personal information.

-We do not need to process such data about you, and so we have not identified a lawful basis for doing so at this stage.
+We do not need to process such data about you, and so we have not identified a lawful basis nor Article 9 GDPR condition for doing so at this stage.

-We do not need your consent, because we have alternative lawful bases to allow us to process your data without consent i.e. Article 6(1)(f) of the GDPR as set out above.
+With the exception of sending you our newsletter we do not need your consent, because we have alternative lawful bases to allow us to process your data without consent i.e. Article 6(1)(f) of the GDPR.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.